Find care and support

 How do I know I'll get a good support worker?

 Our care and support workers go through a full vetting and selection process, which involves an identity, Disclosure and Barring Service check, references and qualifications check, application form and face-to-face interview.
 Both of you will be able to have a trial period before committing to regular support.
+Regardless of whether people are working independently or employed, they all go through the same selection process and criteria.
+People getting support and family members sit on our interview panels.

 What if there's an issue?